Broken (Nine Inch Nails EP): Release and reception

-Writing for The Baltimore Sun, J. D. Considine stated: "Harder than Ministry, hookier than Nitzer Ebb, this EP is everything industrial music should be."
+Option magazine attributed the EP's rockier sound to the long time Nine Inch Nails had spent on tour, and said, "the standard issue metal retread of Adam Ant's "Physical," a "bonus track," is a buzzing bore, but the rest of this stuff displays the dynamics and fierce melodicism that made Pretty Hate Machine so huge."
+Writing for The Baltimore Sun, J. D. Considine opined: "Harder than Ministry, hookier than Nitzer Ebb, this EP is everything industrial music should be."
 CMJ described Broken as "an astonishingly cold, brutal and bleak EP."
+The Tampa Bay Times called it "the aural equivalent of having your head stomped in at a biker bar."

 The EP was certified platinum by the Recording Industry Association of America (RIAA) on December 18, 1992, despite a complete absence of touring in support of it.
 The first promotional single, "Happiness in Slavery", received moderate airplay, but its video's depiction of Bob Flanagan being pleasured, tortured, and killed on a device led to MTV banning it outright.
 This stunted the single's growth, but the track "Wish" was much more successful with an aggressive live performance on the music video, then later winning a Grammy for Best Metal Performance.
 Reznor later quipped that he wanted his gravestone to read "Reznor: Died.
 Said 'Fist Fuck', Won a Grammy."

-Music videos
+The Broken Movie

 Not long after the EP's release, a short horror musical film also named Broken was created during and after the production of the EP.
 It was rumored to be a snuff film with all of its songs with the exception of "Last", "Physical", and "Suck" playing to a scene.
 This film was directed by Peter Christopherson of Throbbing Gristle and Coil fame.
 A music video for "Gave Up" would prove to be part of the film, as well as the videos for "Happiness in Slavery" and "Wish".
 Portions of Broken would, however, be released as part of the Closure VHS, which was released after The Downward Spiral.
 Due to the graphic substance of "Gave Up", an alternative version of the music video consisting of the song being performed at Le Pig studios by Reznor, a young Marilyn Manson, Richard Patrick and Chris Vrenna was released to MTV.
-Much of the cast, aside from Bob Flanagan in "Happiness in Slavery", and the band itself in "Wish", is unknown.
+The cast, aside from Bob Flanagan in "Happiness in Slavery", and the band itself in "Wish", is unknown.
 The film is generally credited to be directed by Christopherson, although the music videos themselves were directed by various other people: "Pinion" and "Help Me I Am in Hell" is credited to Eric Goode and Serge Becker, while "Happiness in Slavery" is credited to Jon Reiss.

-A music video for "Happiness in Slavery" was universally banned, though a few attempts to air it were successful.
+The music video for "Happiness in Slavery" was universally banned, though a few attempts to air it were successful.
 An episode of Raw Time aired "Happiness in Slavery" at 3:00 AM to unanimously positive response from viewers.
 Another program, Music Link, broadcast the video at midnight.